Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: Contravariant functorialities of PD-Hirsch pre-weight-filtered log crystalline complexes and Hirsch weight-filtered log crystalline dga's

-In the rest of this section we assume that $L_{S(T)^{\nat}}$ is a free ${\cal O}_T$-module of rank $1$.
 Let the notations and the assumptions be as in the previous section.
-By using (\ref{eqn:ffv}) and by the same proof as that of \cite[(1.5.9)]{nb}, we see that the following isomorphism appearing in (\ref{ali:vspgrc}) is the following isomorphism
+By the same proof as that of \cite[(1.5.9)]{nb}, we see that the following isomorphism appearing in (\ref{ali:vspgrc}) is the following isomorphism

 \begin{prop} For a nonempty set $\ul{\lam}$, let $E_{\os{\circ}{X}_{\ul{\lam},T_0}/\os{\circ}{T}}$ be the restriction of $E$ to $(\os{\circ}{X}_{\ul{\lam},T_0}/\os{\circ}{T})_{\rm crys}$.
 Let $k$ be an integer.
 Then the following hold$:$